The Art Of Living

 Quality of life is vastly important as it is an ongoing process that needs constant growth and development to bring about know-how, abilities, skills, and proficiency.
 This calls for advancing these various areas of our lives.

 We had nothing to lose, nothing to gain, nothing we desired anymore, except to make our lives into a work of art.”
 Lana Del Rey

 So at the onset, we should have our spiritual values and credence in order, and not a matter of conjecture or surmise.
 Our convictions or strong opinions are what form our beliefs.
 So we should be careful how we program our minds or wire our brains with information from different news and information sources.
 As everything else stems from it.

 The mind works with the spirit, as what we sourced gets turned into templates consisting of firm views and beliefs.
 This has to be emphasized because herein lies the direction our lives are going to take.

 “You don’t have to make something that people call art.
 Living is an artistic activity, there is an art to getting through the day.”
 Viggo Mortensen

-The mind and spirit works hand in hand and duly affects one another in the mental processes of thinking thought patterns that becomes habits.
-And our habits are reinforced organized arrangements of constant actions we engage in everyday we live.
+The mind and spirit work hand in hand and duly affects one another in the mental processes of thinking thought patterns that become habits.
+And our habits are reinforced by organized arrangements of constant actions we engage in every day we live.

 What we strongly believe determines our course of actions in life.
-Whatever is fixed in our mindset eventually manifest in our outer-world reality.
+Whatever is fixed in our mindset eventually manifests in our outer-world reality.

 From this follows what skills to develop, what line of work or career to pursue as we train intellectually and professionally.